 Is there a maximum loan amount for a VA cash-out refinance?

 Veterans with full entitlement have no VA-imposed loan limit.
-However, lenders still evaluate your ability to repay, and lender overlays on LTV (usually capping at 90–95%) affect how much equity you can access.
+However, lenders still evaluate your ability to repay, and lender overlays on LTV affect how much equity you can access.
 NewDay USA offers 100% LTV to Veterans who meet specific criteria.

 What credit score do I need for a VA cash-out refinance?